-You can deduct medical and dental expenses for you, your spouse, and your dependents.
+When figuring your deduction for medical expenses, you can generally include medical and dental expenses you pay for yourself, your spouse, and your dependents.

-Medical expenses include payments you make for the diagnosis, cure, mitigation, treatment, or prevention of disease and for treatment affecting any part or function of the body.
-They also include the cost of transportation for needed medical care and payments for medical insurance.
+Medical expenses are the cost of diagnosis, cure, mitigation, treatment, or prevention of disease and the costs for treatments affecting any part or function of the body.
+They include the costs of equipment, supplies, diagnostic devices, and transportation for needed medical care and payments for medical insurance.

-You can deduct only the part of your medical and dental expenses that is more than 7.5% of your adjusted gross income shown on Form 1040, line 38.
+You can deduct only the amount of your medical and dental expenses that is more than 7.5% of your adjusted gross income shown on Form 1040, line 38.

-The following list highlights some of the medical expenses you may have for special items and equipment related to a disability.
+The following list highlights some of the medical expenses you can include in figuring your medical expense deduction.
 For more detailed information, see Publication 502, Medical and Dental Expenses.

-• Artificial limbs, eyeglasses, and hearing aids.

-- The part of the cost of Braille books and magazines that is more than the price of regular printed editions. - · Cost and repair of special telephone equipment for hearing-impaired persons. - Cost of equipment that displays the audio part of television programs as subtitles for hearing-impaired persons. - Cost and maintenance of a wheelchair or autoette. - · Cost and care of a guide dog or other animal aiding a person with a physical disability. - A therapist or other person who gives "patterning" exercises to a mentally retarded child. - A special school, if the main reason for using the school is its resources for relieving a mental or physical disability.
-This includes the cost of teaching and the cost of remedial language training to correct a condition caused by a birth defect. - Premiums for qualified long-term care insurance, up to certain amounts. - · Improvements to a home that do not increase its value if the main purpose is medical care.
+- Artificial limbs, contact lenses, eyeglasses, and hearing aids. - The part of the cost of Braille books and magazines that is more than the price of regular printed editions. - Cost and repair of special telephone equipment for hearing-impaired persons. - Cost of equipment that displays the audio part of television programs as subtitles for hearing-impaired persons. - · Cost and maintenance of a wheelchair or autoette. - Cost and care of a guide dog or other animal aiding a person with a physical disability. - Costs for a school that furnishes special education if a principal reason for using the school is its resources for relieving a mental or physical disability.
+This includes the cost of teaching Braille and lip reading and the cost of remedial language training to correct a condition caused by a birth defect. - Premiums for qualified long-term care insurance, up to certain amounts. - Improvements to a home that do not increase its value if the main purpose is medical care.
 An example is constructing entrance or exit ramps.